Remember when Black Friday was just a day? Well, that’s all changed now.

 Many retailers will be preparing early Black Friday deals, giving the entire month of November the Black Friday treatment.

-Since some shoppers might not pile into stores like years past due to coronavirus (COVID-19), you’ll need to get creative with how to connect keen sales shoppers with discounted merchandise.
+Since some shoppers might not pile into stores like years past due to the option to easily shop online, you’ll need to get creative with how to connect keen sales shoppers with discounted merchandise.

-For example, you may want to take an e-commerce approach and sell your products online (if you’re not already).
+For example, you may want to follow suit by taking an e-commerce approach and selling your products online (if you’re not already).

 What are the core areas of consideration for your retail business if you’re looking to win big during this busy selling season?